2017-2-16 Release: New Dashboard Updates

 If you have opted into the New Pear Deck Dashboard Beta, you now have access to these new changes.

 Haven't opted in yet?
-You still can - go here
+You still can, just go here

 Locking has been reverted back to the previous behavior found in the first Dashboard version.
 This means when you lock a slide and navigate to the next slide, the new slide is not locked and students can respond to it.
 The Project Responses button has also been moved back into the Control Bar.